ricmershon/kibbutz-16-api/README.md

 | member | returns a single member by ID |
 | members | returns all members |

-All of the items associated with a member can be returned with the following sample GraphQL query.
+All of the items associated with a member can be returned with the following sample GraphQL query:

 ```
 query {